microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 If you create things in this order, you will be able to flush out a new hack rapidly.

-**Hint:** The Coach's guide and Coach Solutions is the most detail oriented & time consuming item to produce.
+**HINT:** The Coach's guide and Coach Solutions is the most detail oriented & time consuming item to produce.
 Shhh...  don't say we told you this, but hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.

 ## Hack Description